meekotherogue/by-night/favourites/drawings/gallery.md

   includeSelf: true
 ---

-Here is a collection of my personal favourite drawings in no particular order
+Here is a collection of my personal favourite drawings in no particular order.

 These are completed works done with traditional mediums such as pencils, inks, charcol, or pastel